nonblocking/mashroom/packages/plugin-packages/mashroom-security-provider-ldap/README.md

  * _userSearchFilter_: The user search filter, _@username@_ will be replaced by the actual username entered in the login form
  * _groupSearchFilter_: The group search filter (can be empty if you don't want to fetch the user groups)
  * _extraDataMapping_: Optionally map extra LDAP attributes to _user.extraData_.
 The key in the map is the extraData property, the value the LDAP attribute (default: null)
+   **Please note**: Everything added to _extraData_ will also be made available to Portal Apps in is therefore visible in the browser!
+ * _secretsMapping_: Optionally map extra LDAP attributes to _user.secrets_ (default: null)
  * _groupToRoleMapping_: An optional JSON file that contains a user group to roles mapping
  * _authenticationTimeoutSec_: The inactivity time after that the authentication expires.
 Since this plugin uses the session to store make sure the session _cookie.maxAge_ is greater than this value.